-The Elderberry Express has resumed some transportation services as of January 4, 2021.
-At this time, only requests for medical appointments and grocery store trips can be accommodated.
-All COVID-19 precautions will be followed; drivers and passengers will be required to wear a mask.
+The Elderberry Express has resumed full transportation services.
+Please note current COVID-19 precautions will be followed; drivers and passengers will be required to wear a mask.

 Elderberry Express - 35 Lincoln Avenue - 248-6237